"Until the lions have historians, histories of the hunt will only glorify the hunter."

 You'll need Adobe Reader to read many of the documents on these pages.
 Download it here.
 (If you have trouble seeing the document, try right-clicking on the link and "Save Target as," then save the file to your computer, and open the file.)

-You can access assignments, files, and other materials for my Honors U.S. History (HUSH), Psychology, and AP U.S. History (APUSH) classes.
+You can access assignments, files, and other materials for my Honors U.S. History (HUSH) and AP U.S. Government & Politics (APGoPo) classes.
 Just click on the menu bar.

-- Bibliography Help - these sites will create a properly formatted bibliography for you; just
+- Bibliography Help - these sites will create a properly formatted bibliography for you; usually you

 Some advice on how to take notes, in class and on assigned reading.